An Artist’s Statement About Teaching Film

 Auteur theory, a theory that was developed to describe the filmmakers of the French New Wave in the 1950s, is the idea that a film is the reflection of the personal creative vision of the director; a director is the author of a film in the same way that a writer is the author of a novel.
 The American film critic Andrew Sarris initially proposed auteur theory as a lens through which to critique the films of established directors.
 (Sarris) In film criticism, this theory is closely intertwined with the idea that a film’s success largely rests upon the technical skill of the director, as opposed to being the culmination of a group enterprise.
 Unfortunately, this emphasis on a singular creative vision has received too much attention in film schools, where it serves no useful purpose.

 It would be more useful to teach filmmaking as a collaborative activity; as a space where, in a group undertaking, one needs to earn authority and expertise.
 Constantly paying homage to auteur theory, by teaching the same films by the same directors, is not only unbalanced, it also reinforces male privilege by foregrounding technical achievement and visual style, and downplaying collaboration.
-Indeed, I would argue that a bias toward auteur theory is a leading cause of the systemic misogyny in the film industry.
+Indeed, I would argue that a bias toward auteur theory is the result of systemic misogyny in the film industry.